ZagoPedro/react-site/README.md

 :small_blue_diamond: website written by myself in ReactJs.

-:small_orange_diamond: it uses the extension Styled-Components, by Jullien Poissonnier.
+:small_orange_diamond: it uses the extension Styled-Components, and now, React Router v6.

 :small_blue_diamond: it does not uses any templates, I coded it from zero.